NBISweden/development-guidelines/README.md

 Each commit should ideally contain changes that are functionally connected/related.
 For example, changes to the command line parsing code, changes to the documentation, and changes to some unrelated comments may be split into three commits.
-A rule of thumb is that if the commit message contains an 'and', it should probably be split into multiple commits.
+A rule of thumb is that if the commit message contains the word "and", it should probably be split into multiple commits.
 Also note that a single logical change (suitable for a single commit) may comprise changes in several files.

 Learn how to select chunks of changed files to do multiple separate commits of unrelated things.
 This can be done using `git add -p ...`.

 One common usage is to prepare commits with `git add` (which tells git the corresponding changes shall be included in the commit, in git